AstaReddy/Synthetic-ASL-CNN-Model/README.md

 Model Architecture

 The CNN model includes multiple convolutional layers, max pooling, and dense layers, along with dropout and batch normalization for regularization.
 The final layer uses a softmax activation function for multi-class classification of the 26 ASL alphabet signs.

-Results

-The model demonstrates excellent performance with a training accuracy of 99% and a test accuracy of 99%.
-These results indicate the model's robustness in accurately classifying the ASL signs, showcasing its effectiveness for ASL recognition tasks.